6 Red Flags Your Birth Control Might Not Be Working For You

 The pill is the most commonly prescribed form of hormonal management, not only for birth control purposes, but for period problems as well.

-Girls as young as 14 are being put on it to make soccer practice and their periods more convenient.
-And of course, teens and adult women with PCOS, endometriosis, fibroids, cramps, and heavy bleeding are all being recommended this course of action.
+Girls as young as 14 are missing school and suffering from decreased quality of life due to painful period symptoms.
+To help alleviate these symptoms, teens and adult women with PCOS, endometriosis, fibroids, cramps, and heavy bleeding are being prescribed the pill.

-Still unsure if the pill is right for YOU?
+While the pill has proven benefits, it may not cure all period problems and it might be helpful to consider alternative solutions.
+Still unsure if the pill is right for you?
 Here are six signs your birth control pill might not be working for you:

 1. Low sex drive

 The pill essentially replaces your sex hormones, so it’s not surprising if you’re losing that loving feeling.
 When you ovulate naturally without the pill, your body makes 50% of the testosterone you’ll have available that month, which is a big part of your sex drive.
 When you’re taking the pill, however, you don’t ovulate and you’re not making that testosterone.
 Testosterone is important because it initiates blood flow to your sex organs, which means more sensitivity and lubrication and therefore better orgasms.

 If you experience headaches or migraines for the first time after going on the pill, it’s a sign that you’re sensitive to estrogen.
 The increasing amounts of estrogen delivered by the pill are not going to be your best option.